tronprotocol/wallet-cli/README.md

  sum of shielded input amount should be equal to the sum of shielded output amount.
 When you TRANSFER, you need to enter password of public account as prompted, and this is used to trigger 'transfer' method of shielded contract that executes TRANSFER.
-- BURN: transfer from one shielded address to one public address, toAmount should be equal to the shielded input amount.When you BURN, you need to enter password of public account as prompted, and this is used to trigger 'burn' method of shielded contract that executes BURN.
+- BURN: transfer from one shielded address to one public address and one optional shielded address.
+If there is no shielded output, toAmount should be equal to the shielded input amount , otherwise, the sum of toAmount and shielded output amount should be equal to the shielded input amount.
+When you BURN, you need to enter password of public account as prompted, and this is used to trigger 'burn' method of shielded contract that executes BURN.

 It's better to use different accounts to trigger BURN, TRANSFER and MINT.